BalderHolst/uni-notes/notes/TCP-IP.md

 Each router uses a [[Forwarding Table]] to determine where to relay the packet.

 ##### Types of addressing
-- Unicast Addressing: Sener and reciever are known
+- Unicast Addressing: Sender and receiver are known
 - Multicast Addressing: One to many communication *within local network*
 - Broadcast Addressing: One to all